Periodic insights from our Investment and Private Client Teams on a broad range of investment and advice-related topics

 The majority of my clients are women with investable assets of $3-million or more.
 Typically, they’re well-educated professionals aged 50-plus.
 And many of them only come to see me after being struck by one of the three Ds.
 I hear the same things over and over again: I thought he was healthy, and then he was gone.
 Or, all of a sudden he said he wanted a divorce.

 If you don’t think it will happen to you, here are some sobering statistics: Roughly 80 per cent of women will outlive their husbands, according to the U.S. Census Bureau.
-The divorce rate among Canadian adults in their late 50s – known as “silver divorce” – has hit 20 per cent, higher than any other age cohort, according to Statistics Canada.
+The divorce rate among Canadian adults in their late 50s as of 2020 – known as “silver divorce” – has hit 16.9 per cent according to Statistics Canada.
 As for the third D, disability, it gets far less attention but is no less worthy of consideration: Nearly half of all men and 45 per cent of women are expected to be diagnosed with cancer during their lifetime, seven per cent of us will develop dementia, and – well, you get the idea.

 Any one of the three Ds can be devastating financially, which is why it’s so important to develop a plan now.
 Because it’s not a matter of if something is going to happen – it’s when.